Stewart Pocket Rock Climbing

 From the Beeline Highway & 260 intersection in Payson, take 260 east for about 1/2 mile and turn right onto Granite Dells Rd.
-Follow it roughly south until the road ends at a large wash & ranch.
-Walk across the big wash then head towards the rock formation of your choice.
+Follow it roughly south for 1.2 miles paved, then continue on a dirt road for another 2.4 miles" until the road ends at a just before a large wash.
+Proceed south to the dozens of rock formations across the wash.

 Featured Route For Stewart Pocket

 The Rangeler 5.11+ 7a 24 VIII 24 E4 6a Arizona